 Who Can Bring A Wrongful Death Lawsuit? | How Wrongful Death Lawsuits Work

-Out of seeming nowhere, a day just like any other gets turned upside down.
+Out of nowhere, a day just like any other gets turned upside down.

-Your car is damaged, you are likely injured, and you will have 1,000 other things to deal with like insurance, lawyers, medical bills, and bills to repair your car.
+If your car is damaged, you are likely injured, and you will have 1,000 other things to deal with, such as insurance, lawyers, medical bills, and bills to repair your car.

-In extreme car accidents, people pay the ultimate price of their life.
+In extreme car accidents, people pay the ultimate price of their lives.

-Nearly 1.25 million people around the globe lose their lives in car accidents every year.
+Nearly 1.25 million people around the globe lose their lives in motor vehicle accidents every year.

 A large amount of those fatalities are wrongful deaths.